US marines advancing cautiously at Tarawa, 1943 |

 pre-dawn- The American Navy (17 carriers, 12 battle ships, 8 heavy cruisers, 4 light cruisers and 66 destroyers) opened fire on the Tarawa after Japanese artillery fired on the ships.
 The Americans destroyed 3 of 4 Japanese big guns in short order.
 The Americans continue to pepper the island to clear the beaches for landing (mainly in the North and West).

 0900 - The beaches proved to be even more shallow than expected as the Marines started to make their landing.
 Landing craft were stuck on the beaches, leaving the soldiers exposed.
-The Japanese made their counter attacks, causing the Marines to suffer their first causalties.
+The Japanese made their counter attacks, causing the Marines to suffer their first casualties.

 1200 - The Marines secured the beaches, allowing more equipment and soldiers to reinforce them.